openmediavault/openmediavault-docs/administration/services/samba.rst

 	guest ok = yes
 	guest only = yes

-With these options valid, read only and write user directives will be ignored when mkconf regenerates the ``/etc/samba/smb.conf`` file.
+With these options valid, read only and write user directives will be ignored when the :file:`/etc/samba/smb.conf` is deployed by |omv|.

 .. note::
 	- The guest account is mapped to system account nobody, it doesn’t belong to group users, thus it has, by default, NO WRITE ACCESS just READ.
 This can be reverted modifying the POSIX permissions of the share to 777.